 As discussed, traditional soil is not ideal for adequate drainage.
 It holds onto water, making it challenging to aerate the soil in a small container.

-• Peat moss is a fibrous material that can hold much water and release it to your plants as needed.
-It's super light but does the job of wicking away the water.
+- Peat moss is a fibrous material that can hold a lot of water and release it to your plants as needed.
+It's super light but does a good job of wicking away the water.

-• Perlite is a material composed of volcanic glass heated to expand its original size many times.
-The result is a lightweight product that is porous, absorbing the water in your plant container.
+- Perlite is a material composed of volcanic glass heated to expand many times its original size.
+The result is a lightweight, porous product that absorbs the water in your plant container.

-• Vermiculite is a pellet-shaped material composed of minerals.
-Like perlite, vermiculite is lightweight and will soak up water.
-It’s ideal for your container plants because it lets air flow through the soil.
+- Vermiculite is a mineral-composed pellet.
+Like perlite, it is lightweight and will soak up water.
+Therefore, it’s ideal for container plants because it allows air to flow through the soil.

 Adding a bit of each of these materials to your dirt will help you create soil that will be lighter and less likely to rot.